Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 From a business domain perspective,
 A useful rule of thumb is to use value objects for the domain’s elements that describe properties of other objects.

 The examples you saw earlier used value objects to describe a person, including their ID, name, phone numbers, email, and so on.

+Other examples of using value objects include:
+Various statuses,
+Passwords,
-Other examples of using value objects include various statuses, passwords, and more business domain–specific concepts that can be identified by their values and thus do not require an explicit identification field.
+And more business domain–specific concepts,
+That can be identified by their values,
+And thus do not require an explicit identification field.

-An especially important opportunity to introduce a value object is when modeling money and other monetary values.
+An especially important opportunity to introduce a value object,
+Is when modeling money and other monetary values.

-Relying on primitive types to represent money not only limits your ability to encapsulate all money-related business logic in one place, but also often leads to dangerous bugs, such as rounding errors and other precision-related issues.
+Relying on primitive types to represent money,
+Not only limits your ability to encapsulate all money-related business logic in one place,
+But also often leads to dangerous bugs,
+Such as rounding errors and other precision-related issues.

 ## References